unrealwork/atsd-use-cases/how-to/shared/import-portal.md

 ![](./images/portal.png)

-A Portal is a collection of real-time data visualizations which are grouped together in one interface.
+A Portal is a collection of real-time data visualizations grouped together in one interface.

 Follow this process to upload a Portal to your local ATSD instance.